Features and Attractions

 Tour a life-sized prototype of NASA's International Space Station in this one-of-a-kind exhibit dedicated to space travel and technology.
 Explore the history of NASA rocketry, view spin-off technology with "Sput-Nick" the robot, or walk through a historical timeline of the 20th century.

-Admission to the Rivertown Space Science Complex is included with the purchase of any planetarium show on Saturdays or stand alone tickets can be purchased for $5 (Adults), $4 (Seniors 60 and over), and $3 (Children 2-12 yrs.)
+Admission to the Rivertown Space Science Complex is included with the purchase of any planetarium show on Saturdays.

 Field Trips & Group Information

 Field trips are available at the Kenner Planetarium and Rivertown Space Science Complex, Tuesdays through Fridays.
 We are closed on Mondays.
-For reservations, Email Heidi Glorioso or call the office at 504-468-7231.
+For reservations, Email Heidi Glorioso (best method) or call the office at 504-468-7231.

-If you are a teacher/camp/group organizer and would like to see Rivertown's field trip options and special group pricing, see the Rivertown Field Trip Packet (PDF) now updated for the 2023-2024 school year!
+If you are a teacher/camp/group organizer and would like to see Rivertown's field trip options and special group pricing, please review the Rivertown Field Trip Packet (PDF) for the 2025-2026 school year!

 Kenner's Heritage Park